andylvua/ext2-4_filesystem_reader/README.md

-# Lab work 9: Filesystem reader
+# Filesystem reader

-> Authors: Andrii Yaroshevych, Anastasiia Shvets
->
-> Filesystems: `ext2`, `ext3`, `ext4` (with journal support)

 # Description

-The goal of this lab work is to implement a program that can read a disk or partition image with a supported filesystem and display its contents, some filesystem information, etc.
+The goal of this project is to implement a program that can read a disk or partition image with a supported filesystem and display its contents, some filesystem information, etc.